chadlaing/Panseq/README.md

 * [BLAST+:](http://blast.ncbi.nlm.nih.gov/Blast.cgi)
 * [Muscle:](www.drive5.com/muscle)

+## Testing your installation

+	perl t/output.t

+This will run a test suite against the included test data to ensure that Panseq is configured and working correctly.
+All tests should pass.
+The default location for the external programs used by the test suite are as follows:

+	#program locations
+	my $blastDirectory = '/usr/bin/';
+	my $mummerDirectory = '/usr/bin/';
+	my $muscleExecutable = '/usr/bin/muscle';

+If your system setup is different, edit the t/output.t file, beginning at line 16 to change the directories where Blast+ and MUMmer reside, as well as the executable location for Muscle.

 ## Running Panseq

 All the adjustments to Panseq are made by modifying a tab-delimited configuration file, which is specified as the only argument to the script.